Prices are set per person for a minimum of 2 people or per group size. There is a per person discount for each additional participant.

 We happily welcome solo travelers.
 To offer the full experience to solo travelers, tour price may vary.

 Your guide will meet you at the designated time at Nishi-Ojima station.
 From there take a 15 minute stroll down to the Sunamachi Ginza shopping street.
 Explore the stalls, shops and cafes that line this famous shopping street.
 Chat with the owners of the shops and soak up the atmosphere and charm of this little visited area.
 Browse the shops and stalls for some great foodie sousvenirs.
 Have coffee and cake in a traditional Japanese Kissaten (Japanese style coffee shop).
-This tour is great for those looking experience Tokyo’s delicious street food scene in an old part of Tokyo rarely visited by foreigners.
+This tour is great for those looking experience Tokyo’s delicious street food scene in an old part of Tokyo rarely visited by tourists.

 The Sunamachi Ginza area is a famous destination for Tokyo’s street food devotees.
 There is a huge range of food on offer.
 Try foods such as oden, yakitori, dumplings, korokke, chicken wings, Korean toppogi, Taiyaki and much more on this tour.
 Click here for our guide to Tokyo’s must try street food.